Ending Polio Outbreaks in Laos

-In remote ethnic villages like these, children are often the most at-risk of suffering from preventable diseases caused by bacteria and viruses, and it wasn’t so long ago that tragedy had struck in a nearby village.
+In remote ethnic villages like these, children are often the most at-risk of preventable diseases and viruses, and it wasn’t so long ago that tragedy had struck in a nearby village.

 In late 2015, an 8-year-old boy suddenly had a high fever and weak limbs.
 Four days later, he tragically died in hospital from vaccine-derived polio virus.